Neuroinflab/kCSD-python/README.txt

 basis_functions.py - necessary functions that are used as basis sources utility_functions.py - necessary generic functions

-./tests/test_kCSD2D.py - file generates, TrueCSD, potentails in a plane, and its kCSD reconstruction
+./tests/test_kCSD2D.py - file generates TrueCSD, potentials in a plane, and its kCSD reconstruction
 	     - use with relevant seed - for small sources and large sources.
 	     - illustrates the basic API of KCSD2D.py

-./tests/test_kCSD3D.py - file generates, TrueCSD, potentails in a volume, and its kCSD reconstruction
+./tests/test_kCSD3D.py - file generates TrueCSD, potentials in a volume, and its kCSD reconstruction
 	     - use with relevant seed - for small sources, large sources, monopoles, dipole sources
 	     - illustrates the basic API of KCSD3D.py

-./tests/test_kCSD1D.py - file generates, TrueCSD, potentails in a plane, and its kCSD reconstruction
+./tests/test_kCSD1D.py - file generates TrueCSD, potentials in a plane, and its kCSD reconstruction
 	     - use with relevant seed - for small sources and large sources.
 	     - illustrates the basic API of KCSD2D.py